-Work is currently underway to move all the LMB’s staff, equipment and facilities into a new, purpose-built building, designed to deliver the right environment in which innovative medical research, translation and collaboration can flourish.
+In early 2013 the LMB moved into its current, purpose-built building, which has been specifically designed to provide the right environment in which innovative medical research, translation and collaboration can flourish.

-Costing £212 million − paid for in part from the royalties derived from antibody-related work at the LMB − the new building will provide first class facilities to some of the world’s leading scientists.
-In addition, as a key component in the development of the Cambridge Biomedical Campus, the new building is located at the hub of one of the largest and most internationally competitive concentrations of healthcare-related talent and enterprise in Europe.
+Costing £212 million − paid for in part from the royalties derived from antibody-related work conducted at the LMB − the building provides first class facilities to some of the world’s leading scientists.
+In addition, as a key component in the development of the Cambridge Biomedical Campus, the LMB is located at the hub of one of the largest and most internationally competitive concentrations of healthcare-related talent and enterprise in Europe.

 Design and construction

 All heavy plant servicing the building is housed either in a separate energy centre, or in the four stainless steel-clad towers linked to the building.
-This removes weight and sources of vibration from the laboratory itself, allowing a more lightweight construction.
-Between the floors are full height Interstitial Service Voids (ISVs), which house all the ductwork, pipes and services.
+This removes weight and sources of vibration from the laboratory itself.
+Between the floors are full height Interstitial Service Voids (ISVs), which house the ductwork, pipes and services.
 These ISVs can be accessed directly for maintenance and modifications without entering the laboratory spaces themselves.
 This allows changes to be made rapidly and with minimal disruption, giving flexibility to meet the needs of the future and ensuring a long life for the building.